Hard money lending using IRA often proves an excellent strategy to significantly enhance your returns.

 Note that you are not permitted to pay for any IRA owned asset expenses personally if your IRA is unable to, as this would be considered a prohibited transaction (e.g., self-dealing with your IRA).
 Your first remedy for a shortfall of funds in your IRA would be to transfer funds from any IRA you may have at another institution, or to rollover funds from a qualified pension account.

 If those potential solutions fail, there are still other alternatives.
-The Department of Labor, which governs retirement accounts, has issued some recent guidelines that enable you to make a loan to your IRA.
+The Department of Labor, which governs retirement accounts, has issued guidelines that enable you to make a loan to your IRA.
 A loan may be made to your IRA if it is interest free, unsecured and provided it is:

 a) For the payment of ordinary operating expenses;